gatanu/wasm-golang-inline/README.md

 including your downloaded bank statements.
 The examples then go on to show how to run a simple local web server.
 I have no interest in running a local web server to work on local files.
-While looking around for a way around the problem, I came across the gem below that I used.
+While looking around for a way around the problem, I came across the gem below [^inline] that I used.
 The trick is to base64 encode the wasm then hand a data URL to fetch().
 The Makefile creates a file assets/wasm.js that assigns a single variable wasm that can be loaded in the standard way.